SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 The middleware should contain the following functionalities:

-1. A state file which is updated so that whenever the middleware is restarted it is able to continue from where it was stopped.
+1. An SQLLite database to keep the middleware's state so that whenever the middleware is restarted it is able to continue from where it was stopped.
 2. An endpoint to listen for new and removed jobs from the CL node.
 This is needed in order to keep a list of jobs for which the middleware has to send requests.
 3. Keep a list of these jobs in its state
 4. Query the price on chain and the latest round every X seconds so that a new job request is created if a new round is found